 We offer fully funded PhD and postdoc positions.

 Biological systems rely on an influx of energy from the environment to build and maintain complex patio-temporal structures.
 Striking examples of the non-equilibrium nature of biological systems are the self-organisation of cells during embryonic development, regeneration and tumour genesis.
 With recent technological breakthroughs in imaging and genomics we are now able to probe these processes with unprecedented microscopic detail.
 Biological function, however, relies on collective degrees of freedom that are not straight forwardly related to microscopic states.
 In our group we combine novel technologies developed and used by our experimental collaborators with tools from non-equilibrium statistical physics to understand collective processes underlying the behaviour of active biosystems.
-Understanding the mechanistic principles underlying these systems is not only pivotal for the development of in regenerative medicine, but also gives rise to challenging questions at the frontier of non-equilibrium physics.
+Understanding the mechanistic principles underlying these systems is not only pivotal for the development of regenerative therapies, but also gives rise to challenging questions at the frontier of non-equilibrium physics.
 Read more about our research.

 The Statistical Physics of Living Systems group was started in 2017 and is embedded into the Biological Physics division of the Max Planck Institute for the Physics of Complex Systems and the Center for Systems Biology in Dresden (Germany).
 The group maintains close collaborations with experimental groups on the local and international level.